Chevron left

 Physical Exam: A Closer Look at Your Health

 During the pre-op physical examination, healthcare providers evaluate the patient’s airway, lungs, and heart, along with recording vital signs.
 This comprehensive physical examination helps identify potential cardiac and pulmonary complications and ascertain the patient’s functional heart and lung capacity.
+These evaluations are often conducted in a pre-assessment clinic to ensure comprehensive health checks.

 We'll discuss in more detail the cardiac and pulmonary evaluations and their importance in pre-op assessment.